 WR10.
-Each Sink Balancing Authority shall create new interchange by verbally communicating and confirming with the Source Balancing Authority and the Transmission Service Providers that are parties to the transaction.
+Each Sink Balancing Authority shall create new Interchange by verbally communicating and confirming with the Source Balancing Authority and the Transmission Service Providers that are parties to the transaction.

 WM10.
-Each Sink Balancing Authority will have evidence that the Sink Balancing Authority created and confirmed new interchange with the Source Balancing Authority and the Transmission Service Providers that were parties to the newly created transaction for each specified period covered during WIT failure, per WR10.
+Each Sink Balancing Authority will have evidence that the Sink Balancing Authority created and confirmed new Interchange with the Source Balancing Authority and the Transmission Service Providers that were parties to the newly created transaction for each specified period covered during Interchange Software failure, per WR10.

 WR11.
-Each Sending Balancing Authority that is a party to the newly created interchange transaction shall verbally communicate and confirm with each Receiving Balancing Authority and Transmission Service Provider involved in the transaction created by the Sink Balancing Authority.
+Each Sending Balancing Authority that is a party to the newly created Interchange transaction shall verbally communicate and confirm with each Receiving Balancing Authority and Transmission Service Provider involved in the transaction created by the Sink Balancing Authority.

 WM11.
-Each Sending Balancing Authority that is a party to the newly created interchange transaction will have evidence that it communicated and confirmed the newly created interchange transaction with each Receiving Balancing Authority and Transmission Service Provider involved in the transaction created by the Sink Balancing Authority for each specified period covered during WIT failure, per WR11.
+Each Sending Balancing Authority that is a party to the newly created Interchange transaction will have evidence that it communicated and confirmed the newly created Interchange transaction with each Receiving Balancing Authority and Transmission Service Provider involved in the transaction created by the Sink Balancing Authority for each specified period covered during Interchange Software failure, per WR11.

 WR12.
 Each Balancing Authority shall verbally communicate upward adjustments to existing non-dynamic transactions with each Balancing Authority and each Transmission Service Provider that is a party to the transaction, as if those adjustments were a new transaction.

 WM12.
-Each Balancing Authority will have evidence that upward adjustments to existing non-dynamic transactions were arranged by verbally communicating with each Balancing Authority and each Transmission Service Provider that is a party to the transaction, as if the upward adjustment were a new transaction, for each specified period covered during WIT failure, per WR12.
+Each Balancing Authority will have evidence that upward adjustments to existing non-dynamic transactions were arranged by verbally communicating with each Balancing Authority and each Transmission Service Provider that is a party to the transaction, as if the upward adjustment were a new transaction, for each specified period covered during Interchange Software failure, per WR12.

 WR13.
 Each Balancing Authority and Transmission Service Provider shall verbally communicate downward adjustments or curtailments to existing non-dynamic transactions with each Balancing Authority and Transmission Service Provider that is a party to the transaction.

 WM13.
-Each Balancing Authority and Transmission Service Provider will have evidence that downward adjustments or curtailments to existing non-dynamic transactions were arranged by verbally communicating with each Balancing Authority and Transmission Service Provider that is a party to the transaction for each specified period covered during WIT failure, per WR13.
+Each Balancing Authority and Transmission Service Provider will have evidence that downward adjustments or curtailments to existing non-dynamic transactions were arranged by verbally communicating with each Balancing Authority and Transmission Service Provider that is a party to the transaction for each specified period covered during Interchange Software failure, per WR13.

 WR14.
 Each Balancing Authority and Transmission Service Provider shall complete the Transaction Data Template (Attachment A) for each new transaction.

 WM14.
-Each Balancing Authority and Transmission Service Provider will have evidence that it completed the Transaction Data Template (Attachment A) for each new transaction created during each specified period covered during WIT failure, per WR14.
+Each Balancing Authority and Transmission Service Provider will have evidence that it completed the Transaction Data Template (Attachment A) for each new transaction created during each specified period covered during Interchange Software failure, per WR14.

-The following requirements only apply after restoration of the WIT within the Western Interconnection.
+The following requirements only apply after restoration of the Interchange Software within the Western Interconnection.

 WR15.
-Each Sink Balancing Authority shall submit or cause to have submitted an After the Fact (ATF) e-Tag, after termination of each WIT failure and before the end of the ATF e-Tag submission deadline, for each transaction implemented during each WIT failure.
+Each Sink Balancing Authority shall submit or cause to have submitted an After the Fact (ATF) e-Tag, after termination of each Interchange Software failure and before the end of the ATF e-Tag submission deadline, for each transaction implemented during each Interchange Software failure.

 WM15.
-Each Sink Balancing Authority will have evidence that it submitted an ATF e-Tag, after termination of each WIT failure and prior to the end of the ATF submission deadline, for each transaction implemented during each WIT failure, per WR15.
+Each Sink Balancing Authority will have evidence that it submitted an ATF e-Tag, after termination of each Interchange Software failure and prior to the end of the ATF submission deadline, for each transaction implemented during each Interchange Software failure, per WR15.

 WR16.
-Each Sink Balancing Authority shall update or cause to have updated its dynamic e-Tags, after termination of each WIT failure and before the end of the dynamic e-Tags adjustment deadline, using the actual Interchange values that occurred during the WIT failure.
+Each Sink Balancing Authority shall update or cause to have updated its Dynamic e-Tags, after termination of each Interchange Software failure and before the end of the Dynamic e-Tags adjustment deadline, using the actual Interchange values that occurred during the Interchange Software failure.